wludh/frenchnewspapers/README.md

     ```
 * corpus.preprocess_for_topic_modeling():
     * creates a new folder containing copies of the texts, but all the tokens are stemmed. in case we want to try topic modeling those instead.
+* corpus.lsi()
+    * performs Latent Semantic Indexing (LSI) for topic modeling on the corpus.
+* corpus.lda()
+    * performs Latent Dirichlet Allocation (LDA) for topic modeling on the corpus.
+This takes significantly longer to run than LSI.

 Others are tied to the individual texts: